CantStopWontStop/HipHopML/README.md

 # HipHopML

 ## Description
-Using ML to analyze hip-hop lyrics to make predictions and/or classifications
+Using ML to make predictions and/or classifications by analyze hip-hop lyrics retreived via the Genius API

 ## Potential Problem Questions
 * Guess the artist based on lyrics